-scanloRequest () will return a bit pattern indicating which of the three queues the request was sent to.
-A return value of zero means no records are currently configured to use this interrupt source for I/O Interrupt scanning.
+scanIoRequest () returns a bit pattern indicating which priority queues the request was added to.
+A return value of zero means that no records are currently configured to use this interrupt source for I/O Interrupt scanning.

 5. Device or driver support that needs to implement flow control can set up a completion callback by calling scanIoSetComplete, e.g.